 - steamed Jasmine rice, for serving

-Add your beef and broccoli back into the pan to heat up and serve!
+- Add your beef and broccoli back into the pan to heat up and serve!
+Garnish with fresh basil and lime wedges if desired.

 - If sauce thickens too much add a tablespoon or two of water to thin it out.